 The older planes don’t offer you a choice and you watch whatever is being shown.
 The LCD screen is often too small or far away.

 El Al's service is inconsistent.
 El Al’s flight crew and check-in staff, especially in Tel Aviv, are usually friendly, sometimes attentive and polite, sometimes less so.
 Some of the staff members are amazing and provide real personal service, and others are indifferent.
 It really depends

 Despite the bad reputation from years ago, El Al used to get good ratings from international and objective reviews.
 Unfortunately, the service (as of 2018) is sometimes good, sometimes not.

 My only complaint is their tendency to be lax with passengers who often refuse to conform to any rules, those wandering about or in small groups crowding the aisles while conversing loudly.
 If ElAl’s staff were a bit more forceful, the plane ride would be less noisy and more enjoyable.

 Since I am able to curl up and sleep, this bothers me less than others.
 If it bothers you, do bring some good earplugs and an eye-mask for long flights.

 To Make a Long Story Short

-I enjoy flying El Al and recommend it.
-Since I always prefer nonstop flights, the pricing is reasonable.
+I enjoy flying El Al, since I always prefer nonstop flights and they have the most nonstop options with reasonable prices.
 Being small, I don’t suffer like others do from the cramped seating space.

-The food and service are good.
-El Al’s security is worth it.
+El Al’s security is good for me and worth it.